chihoon1/Murmur/README.md

 In this project, we propose a novel method based on self-similiarity property of heart sound signls for a diagnosis of heart murmurs.
 1. Monofractal self-similiarty property is obtained by computing wavelet spectra in wavelet domain.
-2. Moultifracl self-similiarty properties are found based on multifractal spectra in wavelet domain.
+2. Multifractal self-similiarty properties are found based on multifractal spectra in wavelet domain.
 3. A set of localized discriminatory features are constructed and selected via a rolling window method to build classifiers; window size is 1024.
 4. Heart murmurs detection performance is evaluated by using four classifiers: Logistic Regression, k-nearrest neighbor, Support Vector Machine, and Neural Network.